-So, now that we have established what the site is all about as well as how you can get paid to search, let’s see how many others ways there are to earn money with this particular rewards site.
+So, now that we have established what the site is all about as well as how you can get paid to search, let’s see how many other ways there are to earn money with this particular rewards site.

 - Swag Codes: Swag codes are something that you need to find rather than earn.
-Quite similar to digital solid gold, Swag codes need to be pasted in the space provided for them in your Swagbucks’ account member’s area.
+Quite similar to digital solid gold, Swag codes need to be pasted in the space provided for them in your Swagbucks account member’s area.
 The parent site keeps posting at least one Swag code per day on its blog so that is something that you can check out.

 - Games: Here is the fun part, you can also play all kinds of flash games on SB and earn points.

 - Referral Program: This is one thing I liked a lot about Swagbucks.
 The site allows you to earn by referring your fellow colleagues and friends to the program.
 In fact, you stand to gain close to a 100 Swag bucks for every referral you bring.
 The catch here is that you’ll be paid those Swag bucks only if your referrals are active members and actually make use of the service.
-The more your referrals participate; higher the amount you are likely to make.
+The more your referrals participate; the higher the amount you are likely to make.

 - Toolbar: The toolbar is available for all popular web browsers like Chrome, Firefox and Internet Explorer.
-Not only does the toolbar make it easier for you to use Swagbucks’ search engine whenever you need to search something on the web, it also helps you earn money every time you simply fire up your web browser.
+Not only does the toolbar make it easier for you to use Swagbucks’ search engine whenever you need to search for something on the web, but it also helps you earn money every time you simply fire up your web browser.

 - Tasks: Another cool feature not seen on any other online rewards program is the “Tasks” section of the site, which is powered by the famous crowdsourcing company, CrowdFlower.
 Essentially, these are simple tasks that can only be done by humans and not machines (same as the famous micro task site Amazon Turk owned by the online shop giant, Amazon.com) such as gathering important data for firms, transcribing audio files, and things of that nature that you can do to earn extra points.
-Unlike Mturk that pays in pennies for tasks, you earn points here.
+Unlike Mturk which pays in pennies for tasks, you earn points here.

-- Sweepstakes: Quite similar to a real life lottery system, the site allows you to enter a sweepstake in which the winner stands to be rewarded with a large number of Swag bucks.
+- Sweepstakes: Quite similar to a real-life lottery system, the site allows you to enter a sweepstake in which the winner stands to be rewarded with a large number of Swag bucks.
 However, members need to part with some of their existing rewards to gain entry into such a sweepstake in the first place.
 Those with a penchant for risk would love this feature.

-- SB TV: Its their version of YouTube with one big difference; for every 10 videos you watch you earn 3 Swag bucks.
+- SB TV: It’s their version of YouTube with one big difference; for every 10 videos you watch you earn 3 Swag bucks.
 Now granted, this is not much, but if you are like me and watch lots of videos online anyway, you may as well earn points for it.

-- Surveys: One of the more disappointing aspects of this site, the site’s surveys are not oriented towards market research.
+- Surveys: One of the more disappointing aspects of this site, the site’s surveys are not oriented toward market research.
 This means you stand to gain very little in terms of rewards for completing such surveys.
 If earning through surveys is your area of interest, sticking to something like Opinion Outpost would be a better idea.

-- Daily Goals: An interesting dashboard feature of the site is a meter display that shows a set number of points as your goal for the day which if you rich will earn you bonus points.
+- Daily Goals: An interesting dashboard feature of the site is a meter display that shows a set number of points as your goal for the day which if you reach will earn you bonus points.